merely-useful/py-rse/index.md

     main(args)
 ```

-Some of the following exercises will ask you to make further edits to `collate.py`.
+The following exercises will ask you to make further edits to `collate.py`.

 ### Set the logging level {#errors-ex-set-level}